Outside Tap Installation Cost

 Your outside tap should be positioned at least 50cm above ground level; this ensures it has adequate clearance from the house dampproof course, is accessible for use and minimises the risk of the pipework freezing over during the colder months.

-How to Find & Hire an Outside Tap Installer
+How to Find and Hire an Outside Tap Installer

-Fitting an outdoor tap is a relatively straightforward process that many plumbers should be equipped to handle with minimum stress and setback.
+Fitting an outdoor tap is a relatively straightforward process that many plumbers should be equipped to handle with minimum stress and setbacks.

-If you are unsure of which plumbers to contact regarding your work, you can get three free quotes here from trusted, reliable tradespeople in your area.
+If you are unsure of which plumbers to contact for outside tap fitting, you can get three free quotes here from tradesmen in your area.

 Sources